karthenjamin/data_recipes/README.md

 5. You should see a whale on your status bar with some boxes moving around.
 Once these boxes stop moving, docker is successfully installed and running.
 You can run docker from here.

-If you have more questions about this process, refer to the following video tutorial: [here](jfjkajkldfajklfd)
+If you have more questions about this process, refer to the following video tutorial: https://youtu.be/MuhyK1QFwfM

 #### `kern.hv_support: 0`

 If this is the output you saw, you do not have virtualization capabilities, so you will need to download Docker Toolbox.
-To install, foloow these steps:
+To install, follow these steps:

 1. Click this link to download Docker Toolbox: [Download Docker Toolbox](https://download.docker.com/mac/stable/DockerToolbox.pkg)